 - Important ranking factors for Local Service Ads

 - Frequently asked questions about Google Local Service Ads

 - Excel with Birdeye Listings, Reviews, and Messaging

 What is Google Local Service Ads?

 Google Local Service Ads is a paid listing service that places a business’s ad at the top of Google search results to attract new customers in their area.
-Google Local Service Ads also makes it easy for businesses to manage new leads with its built-in messaging services and booking capabilities.
+Google Local Service Ads also makes it easy for businesses to manage new leads with its Google Business Messages feature and booking capabilities.
 These tools are accessible both online and via the Local Service Ads app, which means businesses can connect with customers 24/7.

 What are the benefits of Google Local Service Ads?

 Google Local Service Ads can help your business get to the top of searches, but that’s not all the service has to offer.
 This service can also help your business: